simoniz0r/deb2appimage/README.md

 "iconpath": "/usr/share/icons/hicolor/256x256/apps/parsec.png",
 ```

 The path to the icon file of the application after being extracted fron the deb package.
-This ***is also required***, so if one is not provided, it must be moved somewhere inside of `~/.cache/deb2appimage/AppDir` in a prerun script.
+If no icon file is provided by the application, set this to `null` to have a generic icon downloaded for use in the AppImage.

 **usewrapper:**